 'I'm going to have a great time': Loyola's Sister Jean celebrates her 99th birthday.

 DePaul coach Dave Leitao says 'we've done our due diligence' regarding allegations in college basketball trial.

 The Final Four ® is the pinnacle of college basketball and one of the most exciting events in all of sports.
 Since its inception in 1939, this American tradition has built a legacy that includes dynasty teams, dramatic underdogs and outstanding individual performances.
 A total of 68 teams will participate in the March Madness tournament this year, but only the final four teams will face off in three do-or-die games with one team holding the title of 2013 NCAA Final Four Champions.
 For those who like college basketball, you must get to the Big Dance!
 Come experience the energy, excitement and thrills of the Final Four.
-Witness who will cut down the nets in Minneapolis and leave with memories which will last a lifetime!
+Witness who will cut down the nets in Atlanta and leave with memories which will last a lifetime!